jvitku/rl/smdp/README.md

 ## Changelog

+* deleted all old GridWorld and benchmark files, `GridWorldNode` is now in the project `environments/gridworld`

-* added on Observer which logs qMatrix into file @see org.hanns.rl.discrete.observer.qMatrix.stats
+* added on Observer which logs qMatrix into file @see `org.hanns.rl.discrete.observer.qMatrix.stats`

 * refactoring

 	- restructuralized the package hierarchy (SARSA vs Q-Learning vs SARSA-Lambda vs Q-Lambda) old SRPs should be backwards compatible (package `ros.srp.*`)
 	- project SARSA renamed to SMDP
 	- all unit tests work

 ## TODO